OutSystems/docs-odc/src/eap/architecture/identity.md

 The Identity Service is the built-in identity provider (IdP) of the Platform and the Runtime.
 It verifies each HTTPS request comes from an authenticated and authorized user for the Platform services and your apps.

-In addition, Project Neo lets you use an external, self-managed OpenID Connect (OIDC) IdP as the authentication provider for the Platform services.
+In addition, you can use an external, self-managed OpenID Connect (OIDC) IdP as the authentication provider for the Platform services and your apps.

 ## Authentication and authorization